hack3rs.ca network-security

 • $Incident handling process and evidence-driven response

-• $Detection and analysis workflows across hosts and networks
+• $Detection and analysis across hosts and networks

 • $Operational decision-making during active incidents